khomutov-k/devops-labs/app_java/README.md

 Spring Framework is highly used in Enterprise development, also it is mature and one of key players in the Java world.

 ## 2. Running the application
+Make sure you have installed Java JDK 1.8+.
+For example, it could be done in Ubuntu with in following command `sudo apt install openjdk-11-jre-headless`.
+To run Frontend NodeJs and npm is required:
+* `sudo apt install node`
+* `sudo apt install node`

 The project is a standard Maven project.
 To run it from the command line, type `mvnw spring-boot:run` (Windows), or `./mvnw spring-boot:run` (Mac & Linux), then open